Skip to main content

 warning

-Setting new roles is quite easy and must be done separately for CI and CD identities.
+Setting new roles is straightforward but must be done separately for CI and CD identities.

 tip

-Granularity is set at subscription and resource group level.
-Check the module documentation for details.
+Roles are assigned at the subscription and resource group levels.
+Refer to the module documentation for details.